dfacchin/pythonRmd/README.md

 `sudo ip link set up can0`

 ## Scripts
-- `Position.py` asks for (x,y) coordinates and the arm reaches them using the inverse kinematics.
+- `position.py` asks for (x,y) coordinates and the arm reaches them using the inverse kinematics.

-- `PosDynDunk.py` executes a picking procedure with all the motors (Gyems, Dynam, Dunker).
+- `Gyems_dyn_dunk.py` executes a picking procedure with all the motors (Gyems, Dynam, Dunker).

 - `kinematics.py` contains the function of the inverse kinematics.

-- `Calibration.py` Place the robot arm straight and run this code to calibrate it.
+- `calibration.py` Place the robot arm straight and run this code to calibrate it.

+- `stress_test.py` exetutes repetitive movements to (stress) test the robot mechanics.